 - You do not carry out analysis with The Stimulus Presentation Tool.
-When you use the Stimulus Presentation Tool, the analysis starts when the participants starts a test.

-- You created at least one participant.
+When you use the Stimulus Presentation Tool, the analysis starts when the participants starts a test. - You created at least one participant.

-- See Add your test participants
+See Add your test participants

-- You created at least one video or camera analysis for every participant.
+You created at least one video or camera analysis for every participant.
 See Add analysis input

 - 1. For Video analysis Position the video to where you want to start the analysis. - 2.
-Click the Start analysis button.
+Click the Start analysis button at the bottom of your screen.